ibm-cloud-docs/openshift/openshift_troubleshoot_workers.md

 {: screen}

 {: tsCauses}
-The machine ID can become inconsistent with the Red Hat OpenShift on IBM Cloud worker record when the machine experiences hardware issues.
+The machine ID can become inconsistent with the {{site.data.keyword.openshiftlong_notm}} worker record when the machine experiences hardware issues.
 When IBM Cloud infrastructure resolves this issue, a component can change within the system that the service does not identify.

 {: tsResolve}
-For Red Hat OpenShift on IBM Cloud to re-identify the machine, [reload the bare metal worker node](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload). **Note**: Reloading also updates the machine's [patch version](/docs/containers?topic=containers-changelog).
+For {{site.data.keyword.openshiftlong_notm}} to re-identify the machine, [reload the bare metal worker node](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload). **Note**: Reloading also updates the machine's [patch version](/docs/containers?topic=containers-changelog).

 You can also [delete the bare metal worker node](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_rm). **Note**: Bare metal instances are billed monthly.